 Emotional wounds don’t live only in your mind—they settle in your nervous system.
 Chronic tension, fatigue, or even digestive issues can stem from suppressed pain.
 Awareness of these signals is the first step toward release.

-For deeper insight into uncovering early emotional patterns, check out our blog The Layers of Self: The Power of Understanding the Inner Child It’s a guide to exploring your inner child and discovering the roots of your wounds, helping you heal from the inside out.
+For deeper insight into uncovering early emotional patterns, explore The Layers of Self: The Power of Understanding the Inner Child .It offers guidance on reconnecting with the roots of your wounds and beginning the healing process from within.

 Step 2: Separating Yourself from the Memory